-The author of “The Guys’ Guy’s Guide to Love” brings his 20 years of life experience in New York City to the web in his blog “On Life, Love and the Pursuit of Happiness.“ In addition to dating tips, Manni has articles on being a “Guy’s Guy,” a respectable, upstanding man, in areas ranging from business to meditation.
+Robert Manni is the author of “The Guys’ Guy’s Guide to Love” and brings his 20 years of life experience in New York City to the web in his blog “On Life, Love and the Pursuit of Happiness.”
+In addition to dating tips, Manni has articles on being a “Guy’s Guy,” a respectable, upstanding man, in areas ranging from business to meditation.

 Social Clout: 7,857+ Twitter followers; 5,111+ Facebook likes

 The Guyliner is a fun blog written by Justin Myers, a gay man living and dating in the U.K. The Guyliner’s stories are outright hilarious, and his dating tips are spot-on.
 Every story is an adventure, and his writing paints a more realistic picture of what it’s like to date in these complicated times.
 “I am lucky my readers seem to enjoy all these facets,” he said, “so one minute I can write something quite emotional and in-depth, and the next I can share something snarky or hilarious.”

 The Attraction Institute was founded by Leigh Louey-Gung, who made the site after experiencing frustration about the “Seduction Community.”
 It made him try to be a generic stereotype of a man instead of the man he wanted to be.
 The Attraction Institute ditches techniques and tactics in favor of tearing down the barriers that guys subconsciously put up.

 Featuring hundreds of pieces on topics like meeting, attracting and dating women, SoSuave has both in-depth essays and quick-hitting articles.
 Another positive is the site’s minimalist design prevents wandering eyes from getting distracted.
 It also hosts an active forum with more than 100,000 members.